ODI-documentation/materials/static/data/queries.md

 ## Using the same cards with the same meaning in different stories

-The meaning of the triumph *La Luna* in *Storia dell'Orlando pazzo per amore* and in *Storia di Astolfo sulla Luna* can only be the moon, both because the card can only refer to the moon due to its specific iconography and because it is used in two stories that share a reference to the story of Orlando.
+The meaning of the triumph *La Luna* in *Storia dell'Orlando pazzo per amore* and in *Storia di Astolfo sulla Luna* can only be the moon, both because the card can only refer to the moon due to its specific miniature and because it is used in two stories that share a reference to the story of Orlando.
 Other results from the query are, whereas, meaningful as they show how other cards have the same representation in different occurrences, despite of the non-uniqueness miniatures: for instance, the *Nove di Coppe* in both the first and last story of the chapter *Tutte le altre storie* is used to represent 'banquet'; the *Otto di Coppe* in *Storia dell'ingrato punito* and in the last story of the final chapter signifies 'wedding banquet'.

 ### Same meaning in different stories